doughsay/keyboard/firmware/README.md

-# Firmware
+# Excalibur

-Firmware for Keyboard project.
+Firmware for the Excalibur keyboard.